East Lycoming School District

 1,676 pupils.
 It employed: 123 teachers, 68 full-time and part-time support personnel, and 11 administrators.
 East Lycoming School District received more than $11.4 million in state funding in school year 2009-10.
 Per East Lycoming School District officials, in school year 2007–08, the East Lycoming School District provided basic educational services to 1,674 pupils.
 It employed: 126 teachers, 65 full-time and part-time support personnel, and 11 administrators.

 East Lycoming School District operates four public schools: Hughesville Junior Senior High School, Ashkar Elementary School, Ferrell Elementary School and Renn Elementary School.
 High school students may choose to attend Lycoming Career and Technology Center for training in the construction and mechanical trades, child are, culinary art, criminal justice and other careers.
 The BLaST Intermediate Unit IU17 provides the District with a wide variety of services like specialized education for disabled students and hearing, speech and visual disability services and professional development for staff and faculty.

 Extracurriculars

-East Lycoming School District offers a variety of clubs, activities and an extensivesports program.
+East Lycoming School District offers a variety of clubs, activities and an extensive sports program.
 East Lycoming School District participates in the Pennsylvania Heartland Athletic Conference and the Pennsylvania Interscholastic Athletic Association.
 The Pennsylvania Heartland Athletic Conference is a voluntary association of 25 PIAA High Schools within the central Pennsylvania region.